dotnet/csharpstandard/standard/attributes.md

 - For an attribute specified on a set accessor for a property or indexer declaration the default target is the associated method.
 Otherwise when the *attribute_target* is equal to:
   - `method` — the target is the associated method
   - `param` — the target is the lone implicit parameter
+- For an attribute on an automatically implemented property declaration the default target is the property.
+Otherwise when the *attribute_target* is equal to:
+  - `field` — the target is the compiler-generated backing field for the property
 - For an attribute specified on an event declaration that omits *event_accessor_declarations* the default target is the event declaration.
 Otherwise when the *attribute_target* is equal to:
   - `event` — the target is the event declaration
   - `field` — the target is the field